Best Chromebook docking stations Android Central 2021

 This compact docking station won't take up much desk space, but it still has enough space for four USB-A peripherals, an HDMI monitor, Ethernet, and an audio jack for some speakers.
 It can also charge your Chromebook at full speed.

 Some folks prefer a standing dock that will take up less desk space, and others prefer a lower-profile dock that can sit under their monitor.
-Baseus lets you use their overstuffed dock either way, and it has just about every port you could think of.
+Baseus lets you use its overstuffed dock either way, and it has just about every port you could think of.